NoharOSP/Perfect_Works_Build/README.md

 ### New items:

-- NisanCross: Fei exclusive. +32 Ether/Ether Def.
+- NisanCross: Fei exclusive. +5 Ether/Ether Def.
 Same effect as Holy Pendant.
-Obtained after Point Bethlehem events.
+Initial equip on Fei.
 - CCracka GWhip: +90 Attack and Inflicts Fuel Leak on hit.
 Available to buy at Tammuz after Gate 2.
 - Lasher GWhip: +75 Attack and Inflicts Camera Damage on hit.
 Available to buy in Nisan after Gate 1.
 - Citan Jr Doll: Increases speed by 2.
 Available to buy in the Yggdrasil III in Disc 2 for 60000.